devarakondapranav/blink/README.md

 Usage: blink.py [OPTIONS]

 Options:
-  -i, --input TEXT        name of the input file (must be text file format;
-                          urls line by line).  [required] -o, --output TEXT       name of the folder to save the screenshots to.
+  -it, --input_type TEXT  type of the input (can be single/bulk followed by the url/textFile).  [required] -o, --output TEXT       name of the folder to save the screenshots to.
                           [default: screenshots]
   -ws, --windowsize TEXT  window size of the screenshot.  [default: 1200x600]